plgd-dev/doc/content/en/quickstart/device-to-device.md

     ```shell script
     ./ocfclient
     ```
-Now, the OCF Client is running on your PC to discover your device and so on.
-More information about full application sources can be found [here](https://github.com/plgd-dev/sdk/tree/v2/cmd/ocfclient).
+The OCF Client is now running on your PC.
+It's a console application that allows you to communicate with the device on your local network, without the plgd cloud.
+Code is available [here](https://github.com/plgd-dev/sdk/tree/v2/cmd/ocfclient).

 ## How to use OCF Client example
 ### Discover devices on local network